 There is a number of ways you can purchase products from the Mint.
 Please see Purchase for more details but note that the Mint sells current issues only.
 If you are searching for coins from previous years you will need to go through coin dealers.
-For a full list of Mint-accredited dealers please see our Coin Dealers page.
+For a full list of Mint-accredited dealers please see our Coin Distributors page.

 The coins you can purchase from the Mint are collectable coins.
 We do not sell circulating coins (in bags or individually).
 However from time to time the Mint will sell rolled coins which would be available from the Mint Coin Shop or our eShop.